noah-de/CHIRPS-analysis/README.md

 # CHIRPS-analysis
+Sample projects with CHIRPS data. http://chg.geog.ucsb.edu/data/chirps/index.html

+1. Stack the Geotiffs from the same dekadal across the years within the dataset, and calculate the mean.
-Sample projects with CHIRPS data. http://chg.geog.ucsb.edu/data/chirps/index.html Looking at the mean value of the first dekadal of each year (1981-2016), subtracting the 2017 values reveals the rainfall anomoly.
+2. Subtracting the 2017 values (x<sub>t</sub>) from the historical mean (x̄) reveals the rainfall anomoly.
+3. Color code to indicate unseasonable wet (blue) versus unseasonably dry (red).
 ![Image](./Rainfall_Anomaly.png?raw=true)